SCIENTIFIC ADVISORY BOARD OF FIRALIS

 Prof. Olivier DANOS, Chairman

-With a Master’s degree in Genetics and Molecular Biology (University of Paris Orsay), Ph.D. at the Pasteur Institute and University of Paris Didero, Olivier is a pioneer in the field of gene therapy with a career dedicated to advancing its use, to develop life-saving therapies.
-Presently the Senior VP and CSO of REGENXBIO, former Senior VP of Cell and Gene Therapy at Biogen.
-Over the past twenty years, he has played leadership roles in cell and gene therapy as Director of the Gene Therapy Consortium of the University College of London, at the Necker Hospital - Enfants Malades in Paris, as Chief Scientific Officer of Genethon and as Senior Director of Research at Somatix Therapy Corporation.
+Olivier has an MD in Genetics and Molecular Biology (University of Paris Orsay) and a PhD at the Pasteur Institute and University of Paris Didero, is a pioneer in the field of gene therapy with a career dedicated to advancing its use for life-saving therapies.
+Presently the Senior VP and CSO of REGENXBIO, formerly Senior VP of Cell and Gene Therapy at Biogen, over the past twenty years, he had a leadership role in cell and gene therapy, as Director of the Gene Therapy Consortium of the University College of London, at the Necker Hospital Enfants Malades in Paris, as Chief Scientific Officer of Genethon and as Senior Director of Research at Somatix Therapy Corporation.
 Also, he has held senior research positions in France, at CNRS (Centre National de la Recherche Scientifique) and Pasteur Institute.
 He is the former President and a founding member of the European Society of Gene and Cell Therapy.

 Prof. Olivier Danos is a founder associate, member of the Supervisory Board and the Chairman of the Scientific Advisory Board of FIRALIS SA.

 Prof. Dr. Dan ATAR

 Professor of Cardiology, graduate of Basel University, trained in internal medicine and cardiology in Switzerland, Denmark and the US.
 Post-doc at John Hopkins University in Baltimore (91-94) and the Universities of Copenhagen and Zurich, where he worked as a senior cardiologist.
 In 2002, he received full professorship in cardiology at the University of Oslo and was appointed Head of Cardiology Dept. at the Aker University Hospital in Oslo, and since 2010 the Oslo University Hospital.